 Setting Timezone in Alpine-based Docker Image

 When creating a Docker image using the Alpine Linux distribution, you may need to set the timezone to match your specific requirements.
-In this post, we'll look at how to set the timezone in an Alpine-based Docker image using the Dockerfile.
+This is important for accurate timestamps in logs, scheduled tasks, and other time-sensitive operations.
+In this post, we’ll look at how to set the timezone in an Alpine-based Docker image using the Dockerfile.

-Determine the time zone you wish to set, a list of time zones supported by the operating system can be found in the /usr/share/zoneinfo directory.
-Once you have found the correct time zone, set the /etc/localtime symbolic link to point to the appropriate file under /usr/share/zoneinfo.
+First, determine the time zone you wish to set.
+A list of supported time zones can be found in the /usr/share/zoneinfo directory.
+Once you’ve identified the correct time zone, configure /etc/localtime to point to the appropriate file in this directory.

 Let’s translate this into a Dockerfile: